+K.A.R.
 4-4-904.
 Grounding and anchoring storage containers.
 Storage containers shall be anchored, as necessary, to prevent flotation or instability which might occur as a result of liquid accumulations within a secondary containment facility constructed in accordance with K.A.R.
 4-4-900 et seq.
 Metal storage containers shall be grounded when necessary to prevent corrosion or other damage which may be caused by electrolytic reaction with the material being stored.

-(Authorized by and implementing K.S.A.
-1989 Supp.
-2-1227; effective Jan.
-14, 1991.)
+K.A.R.
 4-4-905.
 Security. (a) All storage containers and appurtenances shall be either locked, located within a fenced enclosure or otherwise adequately secured to provide reasonable protection against vandalism or unauthorized access which might result in a discharge of fertilizer or fertilizer materials.